straightupjac/straightupjac/README.md

 ### Hi there 👋 I'm Jaclyn
 pfp: crypto coven
-- ✨ Computer science at the University of Waterloo.✨
+- ✨ Computer science at the University of Waterloo 👩‍💻
 - 🌱 Learning UI/UX design.
 Reading about web3.
 - 👯 always looking to collaborate on projects.
 - 🌐 My website is [jaclynchan.me](https://jaclynchan.me/)